sganguly2886/bnb-madx-analysis/external_data/README.md

 # External Raw Beamline Data (Not Tracked)

-This directory is intentionally empty.
+This directory is intentionally empty in the repository.

-Place raw BNB beam study CSV files here if you have access, for example:
+Raw BNB beam study CSV files must be supplied locally by the user, for example:

-- bnb_br_study_2025-06-16/
+    bnb_br_study_2025-06-16/

-These raw data files are NOT included in this repository because:
-- They are large
-- They may be access-controlled
-- They are not suitable for version control

-All analysis scripts in `2_python/` accept a `--data-dir` argument to point to this directory.
+## Recommended usage (symlink)

+For convenience, it is recommended to create a symbolic link:

+    ln -s ~/Downloads/bnb_br_study_2025-06-16 external_data/bnb_br_study_2025-06-16

+This allows analysis scripts to be run using a stable relative path:

+    --data-dir ../external_data/bnb_br_study_2025-06-16

+The raw data itself is NOT tracked by git and is not redistributed.